helmedeiros/blog/content/en/posts/2023-07-06-responsive-leadership-part2.md

   - five-dysfunctions
 subtitle: Build coaching culture and psychological safety using GROW model, trust frameworks, and structured feedback techniques that transform team dynamics
 ---

+> These are my notes from **day two of the responsive leadership training I went through at Omio in July 2023**.
+[Part 1](../2023-07-05-responsive-leadership-part1/) covers the first day and the context I came in with — about twenty-two months into my first Engineering Manager role, eighteen years on the engineering ladder behind it, and a practice already built around being close to the team I lead.
+>
+> The longer-form essays that follow Part 1 and this one are where I sat with each topic.
+The training mostly gave me **names** for what I'd been doing by feel.
+Where it added a sharper tool, I name it; where it confirmed the shape of my practice, I name that.

 ## Creating a Coaching Culture